Chendia-Todur

-Chendia-Todur (also spelt Chendiya) is a twin village in the Karwar Taluk of Uttar Kannada District of Karnataka.
-It lies 13 km south of the city of Karwar, 257 km north of the chief port city Mangalore and 489 km from the state capital Bangalore.
+Chendia-Todur (also spelled Chendiya) is a twin village in the Karwar Taluk of Uttara Kannada District of Karnataka, India.

 Geography

+Location

-The nearby villages are Amdalli (4 km), Shirwad (6 km), Kadwad (7 km).
-The surrounding taluks are Ankola Taluk to the east, Canacona Taluk to the north and Kumta Taluk to the south.
-Karwar, Curchorem Cacora, Madgaon, Margao are the nearest cities.
+Chendia-Todur lies 13 km south of the city of Karwar, 257 km north of the chief port city Mangalore and 489 km from the state capital Bangalore.
+The nearby villages are Amdalli (4 km), Shirwad (6 km), and Kadwad (7 km).
+The surrounding taluks are Ankola Taluk to the east, Canacona Taluk to the north, and Kumta Taluk to the south.
+Karwar, Curchorem Cacora, Madgaon, and Margao are the nearest cities.

+Todur Village is located in Karwar Tehsil of the Uttara Kannada district.
+It is situated 13km away from Karwar, which is both the district and the sub-district headquarters of Todur Village.
+Thoduru is the gram panchayat of Todur Village.

-The total geographical area of village is 1430.22 hectares with a total population of 3,140 people.
+The total geographical area of the village is 1430.22 hectares.

 Climate

-Since it is near to Arabian Sea, the weather is warm and humid.
+Since it is near to the Arabian Sea, the weather is warm and humid.

+Demographics

+The total population is 3,140 people.

 Languages

 Kannada and Konkani are the local languages.

+Economy

 Agriculture

 Cash crops and food crops are grown.
-Crops include varieties of mangoes: asaid, pairi, neelam, mushral, totapuri and got.
+Crops include varieties of mangoes: asaid, pairi, neelam, mushral, totapuri, and got.

 Chendia-Todur is part of India's strategic Naval Base Sea Bird Project.